Test-Time Graph Search for Goal-Conditioned Reinforcement Learning: Experiments

 \subsection{Main Results}

 \autoref{fig:ttgs_bars} summarizes results on the largest stitching tasks, which are challenging for existing agents.
 TTGS uses distances derived from the base agent’s value function, so it relies only on information available at test time.
-TTGS generally improves or maintains success across all evaluated environments, with the largest gains on \texttt{giant} layouts where one-shot execution is difficult.
+TTGS generally improves or maintains success across evaluated environments, with the largest gains on \texttt{giant} layouts where one-shot execution is difficult.
 On \texttt{pointmaze-giant-stitch-v0}, TTGS raises HIQL from 0.0\% to 80.9\% and GCIQL from 0.0\% to 98.0\%.
 On \texttt{humanoidmaze-giant-stitch-v0}, HIQL is improved from 4.4\% to 78.1\%.
 These cases highlight how sequences of short, reliable hops help frozen policies traverse large mazes that require stitching behaviors from disparate parts of the dataset.
-Notably, TTGS boosts even HIQL, which already includes a learned high-level controller, suggesting that explicit planning can provide more reliable subgoals than a purely learned subgoal policy in long-horizon settings.
+Notably, TTGS boosts even HIQL, SAW, and OTA which already include a learned high-level controller, suggesting that explicit planning can provide more reliable subgoals than a purely learned subgoal policy in long-horizon settings.
 We further observe improvements on several pixel-based tasks, indicating that value-derived distances can offer a strong planning signal even when domain-specific metrics are difficult to define.
-Full results across additional locomotion environments and dataset types (\texttt{stitch}, \texttt{navigate}, \texttt{explore}) as well as comparisons to other planning methods are provided in \autoref{apdx:full_results}.
+While \autoref{fig:ttgs_bars} highlights the hardest \texttt{stitch} tasks, we provide comprehensive results for all evaluated environments, including \texttt{medium}, \texttt{large}, and \texttt{giant} mazes across \texttt{stitch}, \texttt{navigate}, and \texttt{explore} settings, in \autoref{tab:env_multi_agent_rowwise} of \autoref{apdx:full_results}.

 To test the generality of TTGS beyond value-based distances, we also evaluate a simple domain-specific distance based on body position.
-This metric uses the Euclidean distance between agent body positions and normalizes by the dataset’s average step length.
-Although it ignores joint configuration and contact dynamics, this signal is sufficient to unlock substantial gains when combined with TTGS. \autoref{tab:l2_distance} reports that HIQL+TTGS with this metric improves performance across most state-based environments, which supports the claim that TTGS can exploit a variety of compatible distances when a value function is unavailable.
+This metric uses the Euclidean distance between agent body positions normalized by the average step length in the dataset.
+Although it ignores walls, joint configuration and contact dynamics, this signal is sufficient to unlock substantial gains when combined with TTGS. \autoref{tab:l2_distance} reports that HIQL+TTGS with this metric improves performance across most state-based environments, which supports the claim that TTGS can exploit a variety of compatible distances when a value function is unavailable.